Charlie Kirk Assassination Aftermath

 And I can't imagine being a young person who's

-We don't have anything resembling fact checking or anything that's measured.
+and I'm a party to this yesterday, we don't have anything resembling fact-checking or anything that's measured.

 So, you know, it's again, these socially isolated young people with a profit motive around spreading conspiracy theory.